 StickLo!: This indicates that the throttle stick is in a position above IDLE, the engine will not start with the stick in this position.

-Glow Test: Verification of glow plug

-StartOn: Test of the starter
+Glow Test: Verification of glow plug StartOn: Test of the starter and rpm sensor Ignition: Ignition phase.

-Ignition: Gas ignition phase.

-Preheat: Phase of heating of the combustion chamber after detecting the ignition.
+SwitchOver: Phase of heating of the combustion chamber after detecting the ignition.

 FuelRamp: Phase of acceleration until idle speed.